New combo therapy aims to halt brain tumors in lung cancer patients

 Summary

-This study tests whether adding the targeted drug anlotinib to whole-brain radiation helps control brain tumors better than radiation alone in people with small cell lung cancer that has spread to the brain.
-About 134 participants will be randomly assigned to one of two groups.
-The goal is to see if the combination delays tumor growth or death, and to find which patients benefit most.
+This study tests whether adding the targeted drug anlotinib to whole-brain radiation helps control brain tumors better than radiation alone in people with small cell lung cancer.
+About 134 participants with up to 10 brain metastases will be enrolled.
+The goal is to see if the combination delays tumor growth and improves response rates.

 Disclaimer Read more